 Sub-County Areas - Census Share Method

-This method assumes that the rates of change in employment and unemployment, since 2000, are exactly the same in each sub-county area as at the county level (i.e., that the shares are still accurate).
+This method assumes that the rates of change in employment and unemployment are exactly the same in each sub-county area as at the county level (the same process is used for unemployment).
 If this assumption is not true for a specific sub-county area, then the estimates for that area may not be representative of the current economic conditions.
 Since this assumption is untested, caution should be employed when using these data.

 Cautions When Using These Data

 - The "Employment" which is shown under "Labor Force" is not directly comparable to the "Total, All Industries" employment.
 A complete description of the Methodology for Generating Industry Employment Data is also available.

 - County labor force data are not adjusted for seasonality.
 When doing a comparison with state and U.S. rates, it is important to use "Not Seasonally Adjusted" labor force data for the state and the nation.

 - The unemployment rate usually gets the most attention, as it is a rough gauge of the area's labor market.
 It is best to consider the unemployment rate over a period of several months, or years.
 The employment and unemployment figures tend to vary from month to month for many reasons.
 Seasonal variation often may not reflect the economic conditions in all areas of the county.
 Seasonal factors may contribute to an area's high unemployment rate, but firms in some industries may have difficulty finding qualified employees.
 The labor market can vary greatly in different industries, in different occupations, and in different parts of the county.